Ready to create more pipeline?

 How you can respond:

-"I totally get it, but I was curious when was the last time you compared cost and efficiency to your current tool?
-We are helping companies like [similar company] fix [pain point] at a lower cost with more output.
-We get that adopting a new provider can be daunting - but exploring what's out there can help you get more out of your existing provider even if you choose to stick with them!"
+"I totally get it, but I was curious when was the last time you compared cost and efficiency to your current provider?
+We are helping companies like [similar company] fix [pain point] usually at a lower cost with more success.
+We get that adopting a new provider can be daunting - but exploring what's out there can help you get more out of your existing provider even if you choose to stick with them."

-This objection suggests that the target company uses collaborative decision-making to make purchase decisions.
-While hopefully you're cold calling decision makers from the start - sometimes they actually don't have full decision-making authority.
+This objection suggests that the target company uses collaborative decision-making to make purchases.
+While hopefully you're cold calling decision makers from the start - sometimes they actually don't have full authority to sign off on new products.

 What do you think your team's top priorities in a solution are?